John Stewart (constable of Stirling Castle): Marriage, family, and the parable jewel

-They had a son, also John Stewart, who was a varlet or valet in the king's chamber from March 1573.
 John Stewart, the valet, died in 1593.
 The royal master of work William Schaw ordered a carpenter in the Canongate, and royal gunner, David Selkirk, to make his coffin.
 His widow Lucrece Fleming, a daughter of Lord Fleming, married Robert Graham of the Fauld, a borderer, who died in 1600.
 James VI wrote to the English border warden Lord Scrope for help for her to secure his legacy.